How To Choose Golf Irons: The Ultimate Guide For Beginners

 Titleist T300 Cavity Back Irons

-The cavity back golf iron is generally credited as the invention of Karsten Solheim, the founder of Ping, around 1959.
+The cavity back irons are generally credited as the invention of Karsten Solheim, the founder of Ping, and the Eye2 irons.
 Since then millions and millions of copies and improvements have been made, all revolving around the same idea:

 Take some of the steel from the middle of the BACK of the club head, and move it to the perimeter.
 Which leaves a “cavity” in the middle.
 These “cavity back” or “perimeter weighted” golf clubs immediately improved the forgiveness, sweet spot, and launched balls higher and farther on all strike locations.